aivie13/Data-Structures-Tutorial/stacks.md

 The program will successively split the list in half and search the smaller half.
 In a worst case scenario, the function will complete in time *O(log n)*

 Going back to the stack, the great thing about them is that all of the built in functions have efficiency *O(1)*.
 The main drawback, however, is that its very inefficient to get to anyhting burried deeper into the stack.
-They have a selective use case of anything that benefits from a FIFO (first in, first out) model.
+They have a selective use case of anything that benefits from a LIFO (last in, first out) model.

 ## Implementation